Julie Babineau- Chief Executive Officer

 Loretta Watts - Financial Controller and Company Secretary

 Loretta has worked in the Finance field for 30 years and with Odyssey House since 2010.
 Loretta has a Bachelor of Commerce – Business majoring in Accounting and is a Fellow with the Institute of Public Accountants.
 Loretta’s experience in Accounting ranges from Financial services with AMP, Franchising with Ultra Tune, Manufacturing with CSR, Procter and Gamble and Maxi Trans and the Not for Profit sector including Wesley Mission, Playgroup NSW and Fairfield Community First step before joining Odyssey House.
-Loretta is a Board member of the Mount Saint Joseph Trust and Softball NSW, Director of Finance.
+Loretta is a Board member of the Mount Saint Joseph Trust and Softball NSW, President.

 Christine Campbell - Marketing and Fundraising Manager